joonan-lab/cwas/README.md

 The AMI includes:

 - List of de novo variants from An et al. (2018).
-The annotated version will be provided via Dryad (Link will be uploaded soon).
 - Script for annotation
 - Annotation files
 - List of redundant categories to be trimmed